eciggaar/cnt-workshop/openshift/3-Pipelines.md

 9. After the pipeline has been created,the command will set up a webhook from the Git host to the pipeline event listener.

     ---
-    **Note**

-    If the webhook registration step fails, it is likely because the Git credentials are incorrect or do not have enough permission in the repository.
+    **Note** :pencil: &nbsp; If the webhook registration step fails, it is likely because the Git credentials are incorrect or do not have enough permission in the repository.

     ---